Krystian19/cactus-app/README.md

 ## Todo list

+- [ ] Setup the eslint line length max of 80 on all js-centric services and submodules.
-- [ ] Create a fake CDN Image Service. (emulate a remote cdn with a local service)
+- [ ] Create a fake CDN Image Service. (emulate a remote cdn with a local service).
-- [ ] Create a fake Video Host Service. (emulate a remote video host with a local service)
+- [ ] Create a fake Video Host Service. (emulate a remote video host with a local service).
-- [ ] Create a service to manage the content on the app (preferably a rails app).
+- [ ] Create a service to manage the content on the app, and db migrations. (preferably a django app).
 <!-- - [x] Venus -->

 ## License